An average case efficient algorithm for solving two-variable linear Diophantine equations: Introduction

 \section{Introduction}

 Diophantine equations are equations that have only integer solutions.
-Consider a two-variable linear Diophantine equation $ax+by=c$, which we want to solve for integral values of $x$ and $y$.
+Solving a two-variable linear Diophantine equation $ax+by=c$, requires determining integers $x$ and $y$ that satisfy this equation.
+In public key cryptography, especially in RSA and Elliptic curve cryptography, we need to repetitively compute the modulo multiplicative inverse \cite{stallings2006cryptography}.
+Finding modulo multiplicative inverse $a^{-1} \bmod b$ is essentially equivalent to solving the Diophantine equation $ax-by=1$ and finding $x \bmod b$.
 In \cite{deora2023algorithm}, a recursive algorithm has been proposed to solve two-variable linear Diophantine equations referred to as the DEA-R algorithm in this paper.
-Euclidean algorithm and binary gcd algorithms are used for finding the greatest common divisor, which can be extended to solve two-variable linear Diophantine equations.
-In \cite{sumarti2023method} and \cite{kumar2022alternative}, as a case study, two-variable linear Diophantine equations are solved by reducing the equations to an instance of an integer linear programming (ILP) problem.
-ILP is an NP-complete problem.
-Since the two-variable linear Diophantine equations can be solved in polynomial time by Extended Euclid's algorithm \cite{cormen2009introduction}, reducing them to an instance of an NP-complete problem is not required.
-In \cite{aardal2000solving} and \cite{ramachandran2006use}, there are algorithms for a system of linear Diophantine equations with upper and lower bounds on variables.
+Euclidean algorithm and binary gcd algorithms are used for computing the greatest common divisor $(gcd)$ of two integers, which can be extended to solve two-variable linear Diophantine equations.
+In \cite{sumarti2023method} and \cite{kumar2022alternative}, as a case study, these kinds of Diophantine equations are solved by reducing the equations to an instance of an integer linear programming (ILP) problem.
+ILP problem is an NP-complete problems.
+Since the two-variable linear Diophantine equations can be solved by Extended Euclid's algorithm \cite{cormen2009introduction} in polynomial time, so reducing them to an NP-complete problem is not required.
+Aardal et. al. \cite{aardal2000solving} and Ramachandran \cite{ramachandran2006use} proposed algorithms for a system of linear Diophantine equations when there are upper bounds and lower bounds on variables.
 They also deal with an NP-Complete problem.